-Glucosamine, especially glucosamine sulfate, is taken from the shells of shellfish and put into dietary supplements.
-A synthetic form is also be made in laboratories.
+Glucosamine, especially glucosamine sulfate, is extracted from the shells of shellfish to make dietary supplements.
+A synthetic form is made in laboratories, also.

-Glucosamine is normally taken by mouth, and it comes in different forms.
+Glucosamine is normally taken by mouth and comes in different forms, including:

-Although similar, they may have different effects when used as dietary supplements.
+Although similar, these variants can have different effects when used as dietary supplements.

-Glucosamine may be combined with other ingredients in dietary supplements, including chondroitin sulfate, MSM, or shark cartilage.
+In some dietary supplements, glucosamine may be combined with other ingredients, including chondroitin sulfate, MSM, or shark cartilage.

-Some people claim that the combinations help, but researchers say that scientific proof is lacking.
+Some people claim that the combinations in these supplements help, but researchers argue that scientific proof is lacking.

 Glucosamine is vital for building cartilage.
 Cartilage is a flexible, tough connective tissue found in several parts of the body.
-This fine, rubbery tissue functions as padding, a cushion for bones and joints.
+This firm, rubbery tissue functions as padding at the ends of long bones where they meet joints.

-Sulfur needs to be incorporated into cartilage in order to make and repair it.
-Glucosamine plays a crucial role in incorporating sulfur into cartilage.
+Some scientists believe it is the sulfur in glucosamine that is beneficial for cartilage health.
+Sulfur must be incorporated into cartilage to build and repair it.
+Naturally, glucosamine plays a role in the incorporation of sulfur into cartilage.

 As people age, glucosamine levels fall.
-In time, this can lead to joint deterioration.
+So, in time, this may play a role in joint deterioration.

 According to the National Center for Complementary and Alternative Therapy, a 2007 National Health Interview Survey found that 17.7 percent of adults in the United States regularly took some type of dietary supplement.

 Of those, 19.9 percent took glucosamine.
-It was the second most popular dietary supplement after fish oil, omega 3, or DHA, used by 37.4 percent of those who took supplements.
+It was the second most popular dietary supplement after fish oil, omega 3, or DHA, which were taken by 37.4 percent of those who took supplements.

-The National Institutes of Health (NIH) list the following reasons why people use glucosamine sulfate:
+The NIH list the following reasons why people use glucosamine sulfate: